corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract-2.md

             is Commands.CreateTicket -> requireThat {
-                "This transaction should only output one BoardingTicket state".using(tx.outputs.size == 1) "The output BoardingTicket state should have clear description of space trip information".using(output.description != "")
+                "This transaction should only output one BoardingTicket state".using(tx.outputs.size == 1) "The output BoardingTicket state should have clear description of space trip information".using(output.description != "") val current = LocalDateTime.now()
+                val today = LocalDate.of(current.year, current.month, current.dayOfMonth)
+                val launchDay = output.launchDate
-                "The output BoardingTicket state should have a launching date later then the creation time".using(output.daysUntilLaunch > 0) null
+                "The output BoardingTicket state should have a launching date later than today".using(launchDay.isAfter(today)) null
             }
             is Commands.RedeemTicket -> requireThat {
                 val input = tx.inputsOfType(MarsVoucher::class.java)[0]
                 "This transaction should consume two states".using(tx.inputStates.size == 2)
-                "The issuer of the BoardingTicket should be the space company which creates the boarding ticket".using(input.issuer == output.marsExpress)
+                "The issuer of the BoardingTicket should be the space company which creates the boarding ticket".using(input.issuer == output.marsExpress) val current = LocalDateTime.now()
+                val today = LocalDate.of(current.year, current.month, current.dayOfMonth)
+                val launchDay = output.launchDate
-                "The output BoardingTicket state should have a launching date later then the creation time".using(output.daysUntilLaunch > 0) null
+                "The output BoardingTicket state should have a launching date later than today".using(launchDay.isAfter(today)) null
             }
         }